oracle-livelabs/apex/crm-app/6-approvals-component/6-approvals-component.md

 ## Summary
 You now know how to create a task definition, Create Page to apply for Activity and Create Unified Task Lists.

 You may now **proceed to the next lab**.

 ## Acknowledgments
-- **Author** - Ankita Beri, Product Manager
+- **Author** - Tom Edwards - Director of Application Development Business Development, Ankita Beri - Product Manager
-- **Contributor** -
+- **Contributor** - Ankita Beri, Product Manager
-- **Last Updated By/Date** - Ankita Beri, Product Manager, July 2023
+- **Last Updated By/Date** - Ankita Beri, Product Manager, August 2023